koyuawsmbrtn/web/content/posts/the-future-isnt-cordless.md

 ## Is cordless the future?

 No, definitely not.
-Going cordless is the most horrible future one can imagine as you use control over your device, face vendor lock-in and destroy your environment.
+Going cordless is the most horrible future one can imagine as you lose control over your device, face vendor lock-in and destroy your environment.